Book of Abstracts

 Abstract: Stochastic optimization is a fragmented field comprised of multiple communities from within operations research (stochastic programming, Markov decision processes, simulation optimization, decision analysis), computer science (reinforcement learning, multiarmed bandit problems), engineering and economics (stochastic optimal control, optimal stopping), statistics (ranking and selection), probability (multiarmed bandit problems), and applied mathematics (stochastic search).
 In this talk, I will begin by presenting a much-needed canonical framework for stochastic optimization that matches the widely used setting for math programming.
 I will then identify the major dimensions of this rich class of problems, spanning static to fully sequential problems, offline and online learning, derivative-free and derivative-based algorithms, with special attention given to problems with expensive function evaluations.
 We divide solution strategies for sequential problems ("dynamic programs") between policy search (searching within a class of functions) and policies based on approximating the impact of a decision now on the future.
 We further divide each of these two fundamental solution approaches into two subclasses, producing four classes of policies for approaching sequential stochastic optimization problems that covers all the solution strategies that have been used in any of the fields (including whatever is currently being used in practice).
 We demonstrate that each of these four classes may work best, as well as opening the door to a range of hybrid policies.
 The goal is to create a single, elegant framework for modeling optimization problems under uncertainty, and a general tool box for designing and testing effective policies in both offline (simulated) and online (real world) settings.
 Every problem class, as well as the solution strategies, will be illustrated using actual applications.

-A social dinner will be held on Thursday approx. between 18:00 - 21:00, and will take place in Ashton Hall - a 14th-century mansion recorded in the National Heritage List for England and now the Club House of Lancaster Golf Club - located 3 miles from the campus.
-There will be a coach service from the campus.
+A social dinner will be held on Thursday approx. between 19:00 - 22:00, and will take place in Ashton Hall - a 14th-century mansion recorded in the National Heritage List for England and now the Club House of Lancaster Golf Club - located three miles from campus.